A Two-Legged Stool

 Early in the book she quotes Philip Schwyzer’s Literature, Nationalism and Memory in Early Modern England and Wales.

-“Later English nationalism, as it developed through the seventeenth through nineteenth centuries would celebrate trio of of specifically English virtues: the English language, racial descent from the Anglo-Saxons, and parliamentary and legal traditions and privileges.”
+“Later English nationalism, as it developed through the seventeenth through nineteenth centuries would celebrate a trio of of specifically English virtues: the English language, racial descent from the Anglo-Saxons, and parliamentary and legal traditions and privileges.”

 As I read it, racial descent is the missing third-leg of the stool.
 An obvious part of the project would be to tell the history of the Anglo-Saxons.